manu2194/WMATAMonitorESP32/README.md

 # Create your .env file
 cp .env.example .env  # Or create manually

-# Edit .env with your API key and station code
+# Edit .env with your API key, station code, and WiFi credentials
-# Edit include/config.h with your WiFi credentials
 ```

 ### Build and Upload